Kim Jong Un 'ordered' half brother's killing, South Korean intelligence says

 He added Kim's death would have been "painful."

-The Indonesian suspect, 25-year-old Aishah, told the Indonesian deputy ambassador to Malaysia that she believed she was taking part in a prank when she rubbed the substance on Kim's face.
+The Indonesian suspect, 25-year-old Aisyah, told the Indonesian deputy ambassador to Malaysia that she believed she was taking part in a prank when she rubbed the substance on Kim's face.

 She said she believed it was baby oil.